 Motivation is fleeting.
 Equally, when attempting anything worthwhile, frustration is inevitable.

-The difference in whether we persist or fall short often lies in a simple question: How much frustration are we willing to handle?
+The difference in whether we persist or fall short often boils down to one simple question: How much frustration are we willing to handle?

 When we quit, it’s rarely in a dramatic moment of failure.
 Instead, it's the accumulation of small, everyday decisions to avoid frustration that ultimately derails progress.

-Quitting sneaks in through a series of small, mundane decisions to avoid discomfort:
+Quitting sneaks in through a series of small, ordinary decisions to avoid discomfort:

 Skipping a tough conversation.